 The Helderberg Nature Reserve is a slice of paradise on the slopes of the Helderberg basin.
 Enjoy a picnic among the abundant natural bird life in the area or, if you’re looking for something more adventurous, try any number of the hiking trails suitable for a variety of fitness levels.

 WHERE TO STAY

 Somerset West has a number of places to stay from B&B’s and guest-houses to luxury lodges and hotels.

 Enjoy 5-star luxury on the slopes of the Helderberg mountain, where sitting pool-side or in the lush gardens adds to the lodge’s sense of tranquility.
 Choose a garden cottage or forest suite for the ultimate luxury accommodation and spoil yourself with a Silver Forest Spa package or simply relax on the deck with its sweeping view of False Bay.

 Somerset West has a large number of guest houses to choose from such as De Molen Guest House, Hottentots Mountain View Guest House, and Pink Rose Guesthouse & Spa (gay men only).
-B&B’s such Somer Place and Two Oaks B&B will provide a home away from home.
+B&B’s such as Somer Place and Two Oaks B&B will provide a home away from home.

 If you are looking for a self-catering option, Chelaya Country Lodge, Firmont Guest Suites and Forest Rest have you covered.